Which of the following structures are found in eukaryotic cells b... | Channels for Pearson+

 Understand the basic differences between eukaryotic and prokaryotic cells.
 Eukaryotic cells have a defined nucleus, while prokaryotic cells do not.

-Identify the structures listed in the problem: Ribosomes, Cytoplasm, Cell membrane, and Nucleus.
+Identify the structures listed in the problem: Cytoplasm, Cell membrane, Nucleus, and Ribosomes.

-Recall that ribosomes, cytoplasm, and cell membranes are found in both eukaryotic and prokaryotic cells.
-These structures are essential for basic cellular functions.
+Recall that the nucleus is a membrane-bound organelle that houses the cell's genetic material in eukaryotic cells.
+Prokaryotic cells lack this structure.

-Recognize that the nucleus is a membrane-bound organelle that houses the cell's genetic material in eukaryotic cells.
-Prokaryotic cells lack a nucleus; their genetic material is not enclosed within a membrane.
+Recognize that both eukaryotic and prokaryotic cells have cytoplasm, a cell membrane, and ribosomes, which are essential for various cellular functions.

-Conclude that the nucleus is the structure found in eukaryotic cells but not in prokaryotic cells, as it is the defining feature that distinguishes eukaryotic cells from prokaryotic cells.
+Conclude that the nucleus is the structure found in eukaryotic cells but not in prokaryotic cells, as it is the only structure in the list that is exclusive to eukaryotes.

 Watch next